 - Foster homes are especially critical right now with the COVID-19 outbreak to keep as many animals out of the shelter as possible.
 Thanks to our incredible volunteers and the recent outpouring from the community to help, we do not currently need fosters, but that may change as we go forward.
 If you would like to help us be prepared, you can sign up here.

 Pet Food and Supplies

 Pet families who need extra help during the COVID-19 pandemic can turn to us.
-Through our Pantry Service, anyone can visit our El Cajon, Escondido, Oceanside (572 Airport Road) and San Diego campus locations between 9 a.m. and 6 p.m., Tuesday through Sunday, to pick up a bag of dog or cat food as well as other supplies as available.
+Through our Community Pet Pantry, anyone can visit our El Cajon, Escondido, Oceanside (572 Airport Road) and San Diego campus locations between 9 a.m. and 6 p.m., Tuesday through Sunday, to pick up a bag of dog or cat food as well as other supplies as available.
 No appointment is needed for this service.

 Appointments for Services

 To protect the health of our staff, volunteers and guests, if you are experiencing any symptoms or if you're in an “at risk” category as defined by the CDC and the State of California, please stay home.
 Take care of yourself and we'll see you soon.

 Please expect a pop-up guest check-in outside before you enter the campus.
 From there we can route you to your destination.
 We’re also asking guests to wash their hands at the entrance to the shelter where we have portable hand-washing stations.
 All areas are being regularly sanitized, and janitorial services have increased cleaning protocol for public spaces.

 - San Diego Humane Society is admitting stray animals at El Cajon, Escondido, Oceanside and San Diego campus locations between the hours of 9 a.m. and 6 p.m., Tuesday through Sunday.